Tess Filip, M.A.

 Graduate Trainee - Clinical Science

-program in Clinical Psychology.
-She received her Bachelor of Arts at the University of Michigan in
+doctoral program in Clinical Psychology.
+She received her Bachelor of Arts at the University of

-2015 and her Master of Arts in clinical psychology at the University of Iowa in 2023.
-Before starting
+Michigan in 2015 and her Master of Arts in clinical psychology at the University of Iowa in 2023.

-graduate school, Tess worked in Los Angeles at a clinical pharmaceutical trial research setting and
+Before starting graduate school, Tess worked in Los Angeles at a clinical pharmaceutical trial

-at the University of California, San Diego in the Cognitive Dynamics Lab as a research associate
+research setting and at the University of California, San Diego in the Cognitive Dynamics Lab as

 Research areas